VolkovBos/jobboard_milestone3/README.md

 When implementing the sidebar nav form materialize I came accross the issue that the sidebar was greyed out.
 I found the solution here:<br>
 https://github.com/Dogfalo/materialize/issues/3844

+Visitors and users can see urls from which they should have no access rights.
+I wouldn't want to solve this with several if-else statements in every route/view.
+So I asked arround and with a little help I created my own decorator for this.

 ## Deployment